Why Will Jesus Come Again?

 To further construct a clear picture of the manner in which Christ will return, allow the following scriptures to answer a series of questions:

 How many people will witness the Second Coming of Jesus?
-Revelation 1:7 ___________________________.
+Revelation 1:7

 Describing the “appearing” of Jesus, what word did Paul use to indicate that it will be a spectacular visible event?
 Titus 2:13

-According to 1 Thessalonians 4:13-18, what will happen to “the dead in Christ” when Jesus returns?_________________________________.
-And when Jesus returns, where will the resurrected saints and “those who are alive” at the Second Coming “meet the Lord?” __________________________.
+According to 1 Thessalonians 4:13-18, what will happen to “the dead in Christ” when Jesus returns?_____________.
+And when Jesus returns, where will the resurrected saints and “those who are alive” at the Second Coming “meet the Lord?” ___________.

 How many of the holy angels will attend Jesus at His second coming?
-Matthew 25:31 ____________.
+Matthew 25:31

 Most importantly, how will Jesus distinguish those who are the sheep (the saved) from those who are the goats (the lost) at His Second Coming?
-Matthew 25:32-46 ________________________________________________________________________________________________.
+Matthew 25:32-46

 [CONNECT]